CtrlAltLeo/project-bucket-half-full/Docs/USD.md

 To begin working with and viewing USD files, usdview download and documentation can be found [here](https://docs.omniverse.nvidia.com/usd/latest/usdview/index.html).
 Walking through most of the usdview section is extremely helpful to the installation process and understanding the basics.

 ## Blender
+Now that we have worked with coding basic objects with USD fies and viewing them in usdview, it is time to move to a more robust application: *Blender*.

 ### Aside: STL -> USD using Blender
 To demonstrate some of the flexibility USD has to offer, we tested converting a STL (.stl) file to a USD (.usda) file and loading this into usdview.
 This can be done simply by: